tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 1/notes.md

 #### Notation

-Seta are usually denoted by capital letters and their elements are listed within curly braces.
+Sets are usually denoted by capital letters and their elements are listed with curly braces.
 For example the set A containing elements 1, 2 and 3 can be written as A = {1,2,3....}